vmurin/react-native-azure-auth/README.md

     }
 ```

+### Usage example

+You can consult a tiny sample project [react-native-azure-auth-sample](https://github.com/vmurin/react-native-azure-auth-sample) for usage example

 ## Issue Reporting

 If you have found a bug or if you have a feature request, please report them at this repository issues section.
 Please do not report security vulnerabilities on the public GitHub issue tracker.